poshplum/zoned-cls/NON-STANDARD-APIS.md

 # Zone.js's support for non standard apis

-Zone.js patched most standard APIs such as DOM event listeners, XMLHttpRequest in Browser, EventEmitter and fs API in Node.js so they can be in zone.
+> Zone.js patched most standard APIs such as DOM event listeners, XMLHttpRequest in Browser, EventEmitter and fs API in Node.js so they can be in zone.
+>

-But there are still a lot of non standard APIs that are not patched by default, such as MediaQuery, Notification, WebAudio and so on.
+> But there are still a lot of non standard APIs that are not patched by default, such as MediaQuery, Notification,
+> WebAudio and so on.
 We are adding support to those APIs, and our progress is updated here.

+zoned-cls doesn't change any of that.
+We also left the remainder of this document more or less unchanged.
+Please apply a grain of salt and reasonable thought to this material before trying to apply the guidance to zoned-cls (e.g. s/zone.js/zoned-cls/ and don't expect Angular to work out of the box if you drop this module in).

 ## Currently supported non standard Web APIs